open-craft/opencraft/documentation/installation.md

     git clone https://github.com/open-craft/ansible-playbooks deploy

-If you already have a clone of that repo, you can also create a symlink `deploy` pointing to your clone.
+If you already have a clone of that repository, create a symlink `deploy` pointing to it instead:

+    ln -s <cloned_repo_path> deploy

 Create a new virtualenv to install the dependencies of the `ansible-playbooks` repository – most notably Ansible: